Skin problem is becoming one of the major issue in the modern day due to a lot of pollution and use of the chemicals.

 Rasa Dhatu, nutritional fluid supports all the body tissues, predominantly keeping the skin healthy.

 Rakta Dhatu in association with liver function detoxifies the skin of toxins.

 Mamsa Dhatu provides firmness to the skin.

-How to treat skin problems?
+How to treat skin diseases ?

-During skin problems associated with Pitta dosha, one should use foods that are cool and should avoid hot foods such as spices.
+If it is associated with Pitta dosha, one should use foods that are cool and should avoid hot foods such as spices.
 Some of the suitable vegetables and fruits include; beans, cabbage green leafy vegetables, oranges, mango.